browserengineering/book/book/scheduling-and-threading.md

 The `threading` module has a class  called `Timer`.
 This class lets you run a callback at a specified time in the future, on a new [Python thread][python-thread].
-It taes two parameters: a time delta in seconds from now, and a function to call when that time expires.
+It takes two parameters: a time delta in seconds from now, and a function to call when that time expires.
 The following code will run `func` 10 seconds in the future on a new thread: